atoms-ufrj/playmol/doc/commands.md

 This command defines a dihedral type and its related attributes.
 A dihedral type is identified by the types of the four atoms involved.

 The parameters _type-1_, _type-2_, _type_3, and _type-4_ are identifiers of previously defined atom types.
 The order of such identifiers is relevant in the case of dihedral types.
 Wildcard characters (? and *) can be used to refer to multiple atom types.
-If a type [prefix] has been previously activated, then the actual identifiers will contain such prefix, followed by the strings in _type-1_, _type-2_, and _type-3_.
+If a type [prefix] and/or [suffix] has been previously activated, then the actual identifiers will contain such prefix, followed by the string in _type-1_ or _type-2_ or _type-3_, followed by the suffix.

 The parameter _attribute-list_ can be a sequence of strings containing any characters, except comment tags (#).
 When a LAMMPS data file is generated using the command [write], then _attribute-list_ is assumed to contain the parameters of the LAMMPS dihedral style associated with the dihedral type in question.